briankimstudio/curriculum/courses/wcs.md

 4. American values #2:
    - The future, change, and progress
    - Achievement, Action, Work, and Materialism
-   - Directness and Assertivenss
+   - Directness and Assertiveness
    - Time

 5. Presentation: How different is the value system between USA and your country?
    - Team presentation(5 min) and Q&A(5 min)

-6. What does western education expect from students?
+6. What does Western education expect from students?

    - EO (Director).
 (2022, November 23).
 An Associate Dean of Stanford Was A Bottom Student | Paul Kim. https://www.youtube.com/watch?v=dKKo2_rblF4

-7. Presentation: What is the goal of education systsem in your country?
+7. Presentation: What is the goal of education system in your country?
    - Team presentation(5 min) and Q&A(5 min)

 8. Break